Sanjin Halimović

 Sanjin Halimović (born 31 May 1969) is a Bosnian politician.
 He served as the mayor of his hometown Sanski Most for seven years beginning in 2004.
 Halimović is the former Vice President of the Party of Democratic Action and was the Minister of Development, Entrepreneurship and Crafts in Bosnia and Herzegovina from 2011 until 2015.

 Biography

-Sanjin Halimović was born in the Bosanska Krajina city of Sanski Most to Bosniak parents, while Bosnia and Herzegovina was a part of Communist Yugoslavia at the time.
+Sanjin Halimović was born in the Bosanska Krajina city of Sanski Most to Bosnian Muslim parents, while Bosnia and Herzegovina was a part of Communist Yugoslavia at the time.
 He attended the Veterinary Faculty of the University of Sarajevo, graduating in 1996 and earning his Master's degree in 2000.
 During postgraduate studies, Halimović resided in the Netherlands and Hanover, Germany.

 He defended a Doctoral thesis at the Veterinary Faculty in Sarajevo in 2007 and became an assistant professor at the University of Bihać.
 Halimović currently serves as a consultant for the Veterinary Department of the Una-Sana Canton, and a lecturer at the Bio-technical Faculty in Bihać.

 In addition to his native Bosnian, he speaks German, Italian and English.